cyocum/cyocum.github.io/_posts/2020-06-30-Making-IrishGen-SPARQL-Part-II.md

 <img src="{{site.baseurl}}/assets/images/construct_baeth_2.png" />

-A much more ambitious graph to construct is the graph of Baeth's ancestors or to reconstruct his geneaological line from the Triplestore.
+A much more ambitious graph to construct is the graph of Baeth's ancestors or to reconstruct his genealogical line from the Triplestore.
 This query introduces a few new constructs which are handy when working with SPARQL.